Master these questions with professional sample answers

 Sample Answer:

-I enjoyed my role and learned a lot, but after 3 years, I felt my growth was plateauing.
+I enjoyed my role and learned a lot, but after 3 years, I felt my growth had stopped.
 The position had limited advancement opportunities, and I was looking for new challenges.
-This role with your company represents the next step in my career—it offers broader responsibilities and opportunities to work with cutting-edge technologies that align with my professional goals.
+This role with your company represents the next step in my career—it offers more responsibilities and opportunities to work with the latest technologies that align with my professional goals.

 💡 Tips: